flintlang/flint/state_of_flint.md

 To allow Flint to express more expressions more easily in its verification predicates, we're suggesting a system of verifier "macros" which allow a whole host of built in functions to be declared, and for users to declare new ones, in a maintainable and generalised way.

 ### Geth _vs._ Ganache
 Currently, part of the ecosystem of extensions developed and currently mantained for Flint rely on a local `geth` blockchain running in the background.
-This is not ideal as it's rather
+This is not ideal as it's extremely slow and has a convoluted setup process, requiring the user to manually create an account and to have multiple terminal windows open at once to use and monitor the blockchain.
+Mohammad Chowdhury, the original developer of the ecosystem, suggested looking into Ganache as an alternative local blockchain that would help alleviate the usability issues associated with running `geth` in the background.